learn-co-students/SE-LIVE-121123-Phase-2-ProjectShowcase/03_information_flow/assets/slide.md

 <div style="font-size: 0.8em">

-From [Step 4 of Thinking in React](https://reactwithhooks.netlify.app/docs/thinking-in-react.html#step-4-identify-where-your-state-should-live): To decide where state should live, for each piece of state in your application:
+From [Step 4 of Thinking in React](https://react.dev/learn/thinking-in-react): To decide where state should live, for each piece of state in your application:

-- Identify every component that renders something based on that state.
+- Identify every component that renders something based on that state. {.fragment}
-- Find a common owner component (a single component above all the components that need the state in the hierarchy).
+- Find a common owner component (a single component above all the components that need the state in the hierarchy). {.fragment}
-- Either the common owner or another component higher up in the hierarchy should own the state.
+- Either the common owner or another component higher up in the hierarchy should own the state. {.fragment}
-- If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component.
+- If you can’t find a component where it makes sense to own the state, create a new component solely for holding the state and add it somewhere in the hierarchy above the common owner component. {.fragment}

 </div>